-To calculate the number of years between two dates, click on the cell where you want the calculation then enter the formula =YEARFRAC(B1,A1) in the Formula bar and hit Enter to get the result.
+To calculate the number of years between two dates in Microsoft Excel, click on the cell where you want the calculation then enter the formula =YEARFRAC(B1,A1) in the Formula bar and hit Enter to get the result.

 Let’s go deeper to examine this procedure in further depth!